 NARRATOR: I’m Vanessa Kirby.
 Join us next week for another mission with True Spies.
 We all have valuable spy skills, and our experts are here to help you discover yours.
 Get an authentic assessment of your spy skills, created by a former Head of Training at British Intelligence, now at SPYSCAPE.com.

 Sarah M. Carlson worked as an analyst at the CIA’s counterterrorism center, specializing in threats and attack plans directed against the US and Europe.
 She learned Arabic and traveled extensively through North Africa and the Middle East, receiving dozens of awards for her service.
-She now works as an emergency operations manager for Seattle’s local government.
+She now works as a SPYEX consultant and an emergency operations manager for Seattle’s local government.